sequenceiq/blog-test/source/_posts/2014-09-14-database-upgrade-process.markdown

 changed data model (annotations).
 Alternatively we could regenerate the whole schema.
 (See the SchemaUpdate tool documentation:
 [here](http://docs.jboss.org/hibernate/core/3.6/reference/en-US/html/toolsetguide.html))

-At this point we have a database that corresponds to the new version of the application.
+At this point we have a database that aligns with the new version of the application.

-Please note here, that only incremental changes have been applied to the database till now, meaning that for example new fields have been added, but old/deprecated fields haven't been deleted.
+Please note here, that only `incremental` changes have been applied to the database till now, meaning that for example new fields have been added, but old/deprecated fields haven't been deleted.

 Other type of scripts need to be implemented manually:

 1. changes that couldn't be performed by the SchemaUpdate tool, such as cleanup (SQL) scripts.
-This being done, differences till this phase can be automatically generated by running the Liquibase Docker container - see the next section Differences are stored under version control, in form of *Liquibase changelogs*
+This being done, differences till this phase can be automatically generated by running the Liquibase Docker container - see the next section.
+Differences are stored under version control, in form of *Liquibase changelogs*

 2. data migration scripts, that adapt the existing data to the new structure.
 Think of cases when for example a field becomes a new entity and instead of a value you need to store a reference to the new entity.
- We store these kind of scripts along with the generated diff files under version control in form of *Liquibase changlogs*
+ We store these kind of scripts along with the generated diff files under version control in form of *Liquibase changelogs*

 #### Dockerized Liquibase